Jalajil/The-Intelligent-Conversationalist/README.md

 <br><br>

-## Table That Has Every File Code with its Description
+## Table That Has Every File Code Name with its Description

 | File Name                              | Description |
 |----------------------------------------|-------------|